 These discussions provide insight into how CEOs and philanthropists think and how they view the world.
 That information helps people like me understand how to focus our grant proposals and related solicitations requesting financial support.

-We as a sector can improve our partnership-building and fundraising performance on many levels if we stand in the shoes of philanthropists, many of whom earned their fortunes through business.
-Reading the business press – not only the advice generously provided by our peers in the nonprofit sector – will help make for smarter proposals and relationships.
+The nonprofit sector can improve its partnership-building and fundraising performance on many levels if its employees stand in the shoes of philanthropists, many of whom earned their fortunes through business (by that I mean many foundations are directly tied to successful businesses, and were funded by business profits).
+By reading the business press regularly – not only the advice generously provided by our peers in the nonprofit sector – we will help forge smarter relationships and grant proposals.
+And happily, it seems the business press is stepping forward to monitor the progress of corporations in terms of their corporate social responsibility efforts, rewarding the best ones with more “press” (thank you)!

 - If you are concerned about diversity in the workplace and related issues, you might bookmark the website of DiversityInc.
 There you will learn about companies that are diversity champions, and those still facing challenges.

-- Fortune, Change the World list is inspiring!
-Many social good partners may be found there.
-You might also enjoy, “100 Best Companies to Work For.”
+- You might also enjoy Fortune’s, “100 Best Companies to Work For.”

 For those with lingering concerns about Wall Street, you might enjoy watching Devin Thorpe’s interview, “John Taft: Wall Street Can Be a Force For Good” on YouTube (March 31, 2015).